pdfcrowd/pdfcrowd-nodejs/README.md

 ## Getting Started

-The following code converts raw HTML code to PDF and sends it as a [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse):
+The following code converts raw HTML code to PDF and sends it as a HTTP [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse):

     var pdf = require('./lib/pdfcrowd');

-    var myPdfcrowd = new pdf.Pdfcrowd('your-username', 'your-api-key');
+    var myPdfcrowd = new pdf.Pdfcrowd('username', 'apikey');
     myPdfcrowd.convertHtml('<html>...</html>', pdf.sendHttpResponse(response));

 You can convert also a web page and save it to a file: